Hachimanyama Castle

 How do I get to Hachimanyama Castle?

 The nearest station is Omihachiman Station (JR Biwako Line).
-It is approximately a 30-minute walk from the station.
+From there it is about 30 minutes on foot.
 Bus from Omihachiman Station to 'Osugicho' stop near the ropeway base station.
 City loop bus available seasonally.
-Parking: Free parking at the ropeway base station area.
-Accessible with a JR Pass.

 How much does Hachimanyama Castle cost to enter?